+Note.
+The papers listed are the sources of the predictions and none of the predictions have been tested directly to the best of our knowledge.

+a For Problem 20, we aimed to examine how much participants identify with Thaler’s prediction. b The penny-a-day effect in Problem 21 has been investigated in follow-up research in marketing (e.g. Gourville, 1998).

 Method

-[IMPORTANT: Method and Results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
-These will be updated following the data collection.]
+[IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+These will be updated following the data collection.
+This is written in past tense yet no pre-registration or data collection have been conducted.]

 Power analysis

-To ensure that the current replication sample has sufficient power, we calculated effect sizes and power based on the statistics reported in the original experiments.
+To ensure that the current replication sample has sufficient power, we calculated effect sizes and power based on the statistics reported in the original studies.
 For the replication studies, Rstudio was implemented to perform power analysis, where alpha (two-sided)=0.05 and power=0.95 were used.
-Results of the power analysis suggested that the minimum required sample size for a power of 0.95 and alpha of 0.05 is 321 participants.
+The largest required sample size was 321 participants, indicated by the power analysis of Problem 15.
+Therefore, we concluded that the minimum required sample size for a power of 0.95 and alpha of 0.05 was 321 participants.

-Given the possibility that the original effects are overestimated, and taking into account the issues of multiple comparisons and potential exclusions, we used the suggested Simonsohn (2015) rule of thumb, even if meant for other designs, and multiplied 321 by 2.5 resulting in 800 participants, to ensure sufficient power.
-A sensitivity analysis indicates that a sample of 800 would allow the detection of f = 0.14 (groups = 3, df = 1) and d = 0.23 (both 95% power, alpha = 5%, one-tail), an effect much weaker than any of the effects reported in the target article.
 We provided more information regarding these calculations in Section “Power analysis of original study effect to assess required sample for replication” in the supplementary.

+Given the possibility that the original effects are overestimated, and taking into account the issues of multiple comparisons and potential exclusions, we aimed to recruit 500 participants.
+Given reviewer’s feedback, we decided to make a change in our implementation so that each participant will be randomized into 9 of the 18 Qualtrics blocks, aiming to cut survey time by half.
+The implication is that the actual sample for each of the Problems would be on average about half of what we previously intended.
+To compensate for that, we doubled our overall sample to 1000.
+A sensitivity analysis indicates that we would be powered to detect effects of f = 0.17 (groups = 3, df = 1) and d = 0.29/0.36 (between, 250/166 in each condition) (both 95% power, alpha = 5%, one-tail), which are effects much weaker than any of the supported effects in the reviewed studies.

 Participants

-For the Stage 1 PCI Registered Reports, we stimulated a dataset of 200 participants using Qualtrics (Mage = 50.07, SD = 29.85; 52 females, 48 males, 40 others, and 60 rather not disclose).
-Differences between the current replication and the original experiments were listed below in Table 4 .
+For the Stage 1 PCI Registered Report, we stimulated a dataset of 200 participants using Qualtrics (Mage = 50.07, SD = 29.85; 52 females, 48 males, 40 others, and 60 rather not disclose).
+This allowed us to clearly demonstrate what we intended to include in the Results section after data analysis.
+We summarized sample differences between the current replication and the original studies in Table 4 .

-We will recruit participants from Amazon Mechanical Turk using the CloudResearch/Turkprime platform (Litman et al., 2017).
+In the actual data collection, we will recruit native English speakers who were born, raised, and located in the US on Amazon Mechanical Turk using the CloudResearch/Turkprime platform (Litman et al., 2017).
 Based on our extensive experience of running similar judgment and decision-making replications on MTurk, to ensure high-quality data collection, we will employ the following CloudResearch options: Duplicate IP Block.
 Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low Quality Participants, etc. We will also employ the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submission, prevent ballotstuffing, bot detection, security scan monitor, relevantID, etc.